-If you do create content for these keywords, Google will send all these people to you since you’re the only one targeting them.
+If you do create content for these keywords, Google and other search engines will send all these people to you since you’re the only one targeting them.

 It’s important to be truthful here.
 Any information you show on your page must be honest and accurate.
 Else your competitors will complain and your customers will lose trust.

 A good approach is to focus on your product’s pros instead of the competitor’s cons.
 Play up what makes your product great instead of simply bashing the competitor.